terrymcquerry/myLinuxDiary/README.md

 `uname -a` get system information (-a for all options)\
 `uptime` view system's uptime\
 `cat /etc/os-release` view os version info\
+`man <command>` print manual for the certain command. search for certain words by pressing forward slash\
+`man -k <search term>` search for the words you remember when you are not sure of the command. `apropos` command does the same\
+`help <command>` view basic info on built-in commands\
 `history` get a list of previous commands\
 `!!` get the last command\
 `sudo !!` run previous command with privileges\